 What to do once you have built your emergency fund

 Once you have built up an emergency fund of between 3 and 6 months congratulations.
-However, now that you are on the road to building your savings it is not time to stop instead it is time to consider using fixed term accounts.
-These give better returns and are also a low risk home for your money.
+However, now that you are on the road to building your savings it is not time to stop instead it is time to consider using fixed-term accounts.
+These give better returns and are also a low-risk home for your money.

 If you are interested in achieving higher returns then it is probably worth looking at stocks and shares.
 These tend to achieve higher returns but also bear higher risks as the value of your investment can go down as well as up.
-It may also be worthwhile looking into Peer to Peer lending as this can offer decent returns but like the stock-market it carries risks.
+It may also be worthwhile looking into Peer to Peer lending as this can offer decent returns but like the stock market it also carries risks.